-We spoke to Graham Festenstein, who runs his own lighting design consultancy as well as serving as the Vice President – Architectural of the Institute of Lighting Professionals (ILP), about how to get the best effects when upgrading your home’s bulbs and fittings.
+We spoke to Graham Festenstein, who runs his own lighting design consultancy as well as serving as the Vice President – Architectural of the Institution of Lighting Professionals (ILP), about how to get the best effects when upgrading your home’s bulbs and fittings.

 Festenstein acknowledges that the LED market brought some initial teething problems.
 He said:

 “The technology is constantly getting better.
 LEDs were initially a bit of a nightmare for domestic users as they’re different to the whole way they understand light bulbs.
 There were issues, for example, with how you quantify the colour white, as the old rules didn’t work anymore.
 Plus a lot of people were going out and buying cheap LEDs from a supermarket or ebay and then wondering why they weren’t very good.

 “Initially I think this did the industry a lot of damage, and clients still think that LED lighting is cold and not very flexible.
 It doesn’t have to be like that now, as the manufacturing industry has responded.”